Tr0im0n/Bioinformatics_Skills/README.md

 *The system exhibits stable oscillations with a periodicity of approximately 70 months.*

-This model presents period oscillation of about 40-50 months, so it is not stable.
-As the population of hare increases, the lynxes have more food to survive and reproduce.
+This model presents a period oscillation of about 40-50 months, so it is not stable.
+As the population of hares increases, the lynxes have more food to survive and reproduce.
 When reaching the highest saturation point, the lynxes put more pressure on hare reproduction, leading to their decrease.
 Their decrease results in a following increase in plant mass growth.

 ##### Scenario 2
 *The lynx population goes extinct (population very close to zero) after a year, plants and hares stabilize within 120 months.*